 15 Best Things to Do in Nicaragua

 Cerro Negro is among the youngest volcanoes in Central America.
 Its name is derived from the character of its landscape – dark sandy slopes.
-It is quite active too, having been erupted several times in recent years.
+It is pretty active, too, having been erupted several times in recent years.

 Visitors can climb the hill and enjoy the top or board-slide views down the slopes for one of the most exhilarating activities in the country.

 A long time ago, two volcanoes erupted to form the Ometepe Island at the center of Lake Nicaragua.
-Now the beautiful landscapes serve as a one day getaway for travelers looking to escape the rut and try something new.
+The beautiful landscapes serve as a one-day getaway for travelers looking to escape the rut and try something new.

 The island is also an important archaeological site for Nicaragua.

-Besides learning about the island’s rich history, visitors can also admire the beautiful beaches and diverse wildlife.
+Besides learning about the island’s rich history, visitors can admire the beautiful beaches and diverse wildlife.